shrekislyfe69/wizard101-info/hacks/README.md

 - Alt+R: Reset offset.
 - Alt+F: Increase offset.
 - Alt+C: Decrease offset.

+**If you get a RegisterHotKey error, try closing programs that may be using one of the above hotkeys.
+Known conflicts are Nvidia Shadowplay and Radeon Overlay.**

 I uploaded it in an encrypted zip archive to prevent any possible issues downloading.
 If you share this with anyone, please send them this archive.
 **Zip Archive Password**: `PeechezNCreem`